saadraza128/CHEWD/README.md

 # CHEWD
-Code for residue wise distribution of binding energy
+Code for visualizing residue wise distribution of binding energy

 For Installing the plugin in chimera follow these instructions